Pisswasser/Pisswasser/README.md

 - 👋 Hi, I’m @Pisswasser
 - 👀 I’m interested in programming and making websites! :D
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning math!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on python projects.
 - 📫 How to reach me : t.me/Ganz_Allein

 <!---